centre-for-virus-research/CVR-VBG-2024/docs/plottingR.md

 <img src="../images/plottingR/l5-1.png" width="672"/>

 I hope you've managed to pick-up some of the advantages of manipulating data and plotting in R. There is a huge amount to learn but hopefully this will be a starting point.

+### 5. Extra exercise

+If time allows, use the file in `home4/VBG_data/Rplotting/depth.txt` to plot the coverage.
+The file was produced using `samtools depth`.
+The file doesn't have a header but the first column is the name of the reference sequence used, the second column is the position in the reference sequence and the thrid column is the depth.